 Animals can get mouth diseases in the same way we can.
-However, caring for your dog’s dental health isn’t just as easy as brushing their teeth.
+However, caring for your dog’s dental health and when it comes to clean your dog’s teeth, isn’t just as easy as brushing their teeth.
 Without regular oral care, plaque can build up quickly and potentially lead to health complications.
 There are many products that say they’ll clean your dog’s teeth, but which one works best for your dog?

 What Poor Dental Hygiene Does to Your Dog Health